jkougoulos/9to5tail/README.md

 foul,^.#20170516, someone whose email contains the text "foul" will not receive on 16th May 2017
 ```

-Every ReportEverySecs, the script will try to match the recipient and the current dated against the defined vacations using the recipient email address and a date string.
+Every ReportEverySecs, the script will try to match the recipient and the current date against the defined vacations using the recipient email address and a date string.
 If a match is found, the report is skipped for the specified recipient.

 The date string has the following format (example for 6th January 2107):